We are currently accepting applications for the role of Special Constable.

 As a Special you’ll discover a lot you did not know about yourself and just how much you are really capable of; you’ll develop self-respect and self-confidence.
 As a Special Constable, you might find going out on patrol a welcome change from your usual working day.

-As a Special Constable you will be part of the policing Family and a valued member of Hampshire Constabulary, an organisation that is committed to the wellbeing of all its officers, staff and volunteers.
-Hampshire Constabulary have a wide range of wellbeing services available to all police officers, staff and volunteers, these services will support you in your policing role whenever you might need them.
+As a Special Constable you will be part of the policing Family and a valued member of Hampshire and Isle of Wight Constabulary, an organisation that is committed to the wellbeing of all its officers, staff and volunteers.
+Hampshire and Isle of Wight Constabulary have a wide range of wellbeing services available to all police officers, staff and volunteers, these services will support you in your policing role whenever you might need them.

 The below are areas where we provide support, guidance and assistance